intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 ## Implementation restrictions

-This section contains lists of the main restrictions that apply when using the ESIMD extension.
+This section contains a list of the main restrictions that apply when using the ESIMD extension.
 > **Note**: Some restrictions are not enforced by the compiler, which may lead to
 > undefined program behavior if violated.